MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 Repeat this process with inbound rules, adjusting the name and description as appropriate.

-You'll notice that on the **Inbound security rules** tab, you'll see a warning sign on the rule.
+The **Inbound security rules** tab displays warning sign on the rule.
 Here's an example.

 :::image type="content" source="media/spoke/outbound-sec-rules-1.png" alt-text="Example of inbound security rules." lightbox="media/spoke/outbound-sec-rules-1.png":::

-If you click the rule and scroll to the bottom, you'll see more details.
+Click the rule and scroll to the bottom to see more details.
 Here's an example:

 :::image type="content" source="media/spoke/rule-details.png" alt-text="Example of rule details." lightbox="media/spoke/rule-details.png":::